gavinliu/Android-AbsListView-Drag-And-Drop/README.md

 ## Android-AbsListView-Drag-And-Drop

-A complex ListView & GridView with Drag and Drop functionality, You can drag a item to drop menu view, call back drop function.
+A complex ListView & GridView with Drag and Drop functionality.

+* drag a item to drop menu view, call back drop function.

+* swip choose item

 ## DDListView